Tasks Overview video

 - Notify Students via Email: Upon initial task creation, you can additionally send an email notice the task has been set.

-- Add Another Task: If you are looking to create many tasks at the start of term, click this to create another task directly
+- Save and Add Another Task: If you are looking to create many tasks at the start of term, click this to create another task directly

 - Create Task: Click this option to begin uploading files, videos, links or notes to the task